|View Our Catalog||Learning to See|

 Sherman Wilcox is Professor and Chair, Department of Linguistics, University of New Mexico, Albuquerque, NM.

-Phyllis Perrin Wilcox is Professor, Department of Linguistics and Founder, Signed Language Interpreting Program, University of New Mexico, Albuquerque, NM.
+Phyllis Perrin Wilcox is Professor, Department of Linguistics and Director, baccalaureate degree in Signed Language Interpreting, University of New Mexico, Albuquerque, NM.

 To order by mail, print our Order Form or call: